The following explains how the Accounting Act section 3-3b, second subsection, is complied with at SpareBank 1 SMN.

 The board of directors has appointed a compensation committee which acts as a preparatory body for the board in cases relating to the assessment of, and compensation to, the group CEO.
 The committee also recommends to the board of directors guidelines for remuneration to senior employees (the group management).
 See also the account of the board of directors’ compensation committee under point 9.

-A description of remuneration to the group CEO and senior employees is given in note 20 to the annual report.
+A description of remuneration to the group CEO and senior employees is given in the report on management pay.
 A further description of the bank's remuneration scheme is available on the bank's home page.

 Deviations from point 12 of the Code of Practice: None

 The bank’s information policy is designed to underpin the relationship of trust between the bank’s EC holders, board of directors and management, and to ensure that the bank’s stakeholders are at all times able to evaluate and deal with the bank.
 The bank’s information policy is based on active dialogue in which openness, predictability and transparency are at centre stage.